yomaq/nix-config/README.md

 **Install a host that already has configuration:**

-* boot the host into a nixos installer, and set the root password
+* boot the host into a nixos installer (installer-iso ouput will build a nixos installer iso that is pre-loaded with a tailscale key to auto join the installer to your tailnet for easy remote installations), and set the root password (already set for installer-iso).
 * complete the following steps on a different x86_64 machine with nix installed, and sign into 1password
 * run the script `utilities/nixos-anywhere/remote-install-encrypt.sh HOSTNAME IPADDRESS-OF-TARGET`
-* done.
-* update known ssh keys in the config for the other systems